hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 Workflow overview
 =================

-For this tutorial we'll use Amber_ (2021, 2022 should
+For this tutorial we'll use Amber_ (v22) to set up the system, combined with TeraChem_ (v1.96H-beta, CUDA 12.1) to run the QM/MM simulations, and NBO_ (v7.0) to perform orbital analysis.
-work) to set up the system, combined with Terachem_ to run the QM/MM simulations, and NBO_ to perform orbital analysis.
-An initial structure is provided, which can be found in the :repodir:`tutorial/metadata/input_structures` directory, as well as the input files that are necessary for running Amber.
+Exact version details and hardware requirements are documented in the :doc:`hardware` page.
+An initial structure is provided, which can be found in the
+:repodir:`tutorial/metadata/input_structures` directory, as well as the input files that are necessary for running Amber.
 The overall workflow consists of the following steps: